Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ### 28. Larder

 This alcove contains a [[5.
 Mechanics/Bestiary/Monstrosity/Grick.md\|grick]] that slithers out to attack the first character it sees within 5 feet of it.
-Any character with a passive Wisdom (Perception) score under 12 is surprised by it.
+Any character with a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score under 12 is surprised by it.
 The alcove is otherwise empty.

 ### 29. Ghoulish Encounter